CKB UX Workflow & Process Flow

 Workshop documents for greater usability

-All in all, a semi-defined workflow, communication issues and the limitations of the CMS created extra complications that were costing CKB time and money.
+The owner and I talked through her difficulties and concerns, and I poked around the CMS and took notes.
+I found that a semi-defined workflow, communication issues and CMS limitations created extra complications that were costing CKB time and money.

 Organizing CMS Pipeline